togaen/open_maeve/data_processing/sequence_to_bag/README.md

 # README #

+This package contains various utilities for converting data sequences to bag files.
+Currently two data sequence formats are supported:
+* Parallel Domains
+* Karlsruhe Dataset

+The two usages are detailed below.

+## Karlsruhe Dataset: Stereo Video Sequences + rough GPS Poses ##

+TODO

+## Parallel Domains ##

-This package is a command line utility for converting image segmentation sequence data sets into bag files.
+This utility for converts image segmentation sequence data sets into bag files.
 Usage and the specification for the data set structure is given below.

 The utility looks for camera\_info.yaml in data-set-path in order to record camera parameters to the bag file.
 If the file doesn't exist, the utility synthesizes parameters with unit focal lengths, centered optical center, and no distortion.

-## Usage ##
+### Usage ###

 To use the converter, issue a command like this:

-    rosrun sequence_to_bag sequence_to_bag data-set-path bag-output-dir raw-image-camera-name segmented-image-camera-name
+    rosrun sequence_to_bag parallel_domains data-set-path bag-output-dir raw-image-camera-name segmented-image-camera-name

 The images in the 'camera-frames' directory will be published to: